Harish-Chandra bimodules over rational Cherednik algebras: Preliminaries

-A module $M \in \cO_{c}$ is finitely generated over the subalgebra $\CC[\hh] \subseteq H_{c}$.
+A module $M \in \cO_{c}$ is finitely generated over the subalgebra $\CC[\hh] \subseteq H_{c}$, so it can be viewed as a coherent sheaf on $\hh$.
 Hence, we may define its support $\supp(M)$ as the support of $M$ as a $\CC[\hh]$-module.
 This is a $W$-invariant subvariety of $\hh$.
-In fact, it is a union of strata of the stratification of $\hh$ with respect to stabilizers of points in $W$.
-We remark that the support of an irreducible module $N \in \cO_{c}$ is irreducible when viewed as a subvariety of $\hh/W$, see \cite[Proposition 3.22]{BE}, and that a module $M \in \cO_{c}$ is finite dimensional if and only if its support consists of a single point. \\
+In fact, it is a union of strata of the stratification of $\hh$ with respect to stabilizers in $W$ of points in $\hh$.
+We remark that the support of an irreducible module $N \in \cO_{c}$ is irreducible when viewed as a subvariety of $\hh/W$, see \cite[Proposition 3.22]{BE}, and that a module $M \in \cO_{c}$ is finite dimensional if and only if its support consists of only the 0 point.